SnowflakePowered/librashader/README.md

   * For maximum compatibility with shaders, a shader compile pipeline based on [`spirv-to-dxil`](https://github.com/SnowflakePowered/spirv-to-dxil-rs) is used, with the SPIRV-Cross HLSL pipeline used as a fallback.
     This brings shader compatibility beyond what the RetroArch Direct3D 12 driver provides.
 The HLSL pipeline fallback may be removed in the future as `spirv-to-dxil` improves.
   * The Direct3D 12 runtime requires `dxil.dll` and `dxcompiler.dll` from the [DirectX Shader Compiler](https://github.com/microsoft/DirectXShaderCompiler).
+* Metal
+  * The Metal runtime uses the same VBOs as the other non-OpenGL runtimes as well as the identity matrix MVP for intermediate passes.
+RetroArch's Metal driver uses only the final VBO.

 Most, if not all shader presets should work fine on librashader.
 The runtime specific differences should not affect the output, and are more a heads-up for integrating librashader into your project.